Getting Started with agentd¶

 "Connection refused" when hitting health endpoints¶

-The service isn't running.
+The service isn't running, or you're checking the wrong port.
 Check:

 # Is the process running?